Configuration File

 };

-You can define global RequestHooks, Request Loggers, and Mock Requests (see Intercept HTTP Requests).
+Use a JavaScript configuration file to define global RequestHooks, Request Loggers, and Request Mockers.
 TestCafe attaches global request hooks to your entire test suite.

 const { RequestMock } = require('testcafe');